ElectricalGang

 Roku Sound Out of Sync

-One of the best ways to relax after a long day is to switch to tv for entertainment from your mobile and watch your favorite show.
-Personally, I think the Roku tv is a cool device, thanks to its own channel and streaming service.
+One of the best ways to relax after a long day is to switch to TV for entertainment from your mobile and watch your favorite show.
+Personally, I think the Roku TV is a cool device, thanks to its own channel and streaming service.

 However, I was facing a problem with my Roku.
 This is a very frustrating thing, and the problem has happened many times in the past.
 The problem was that the audio was out of sync.
 Often it will run ahead of the video, while other times, it will lag far behind.